 - Cook for about 1 minute stirring constantly with a wooden spoon until smooth.

-- Remove from heat and add butter and salt.
+- Remove from heat and add butter, vanilla extract and salt.
 Stir well until smooth.
 Pour into a small jar and set aside to cool until the cake is ready.

 - Prepare the frosting.
 In a bowl beat the cream cheese until smooth.
 Add powdered sugar and 1/3 cup (80g) of caramel sauce.